-Before construction of Ellis Island’s first immigration depot began, the island was doubled in size with landfill.
-A ferry slip was dredged and a dock installed next to the main building site.
-A number of older buildings from the island’s time as a military post were adapted for re-use.
+Before the construction of Ellis Island’s first immigration depot began, the island was doubled in size with landfill.
+A ferry slip was dredged and a dock was installed next to the main building site.
+Several older buildings from the island’s time as a military post were adapted for re-use.
 Ellis Island’s first immigration building, constructed of Georgia pine, opened on January 1, 1892.

-Due to the economic depression at the time, immigration was light and Ellis Island inspectors had no difficulty in processing the fewer than 20,000 immigrants who arrived annually.
+Due to the economic depression, immigration was light, and Ellis Island inspectors had no difficulty processing the fewer than 20,000 immigrants who arrived annually.
 On June 15, 1897, a fire destroyed the complex of wooden buildings.
 Although 140 immigrants and numerous employees were on the island, no one was killed.

 The government announced almost immediately that Ellis Island would be rebuilt with fireproof buildings.
 The first building to be built was the new Main Immigration Building, which opened on December 17, 1900.
-Following its completion, the Kitchen and Laundry and Powerhouse buildings were erected in 1901 and the island was enlarged by landfill to make room for a hospital complex.
+Following its completion, the Kitchen and Laundry, and Powerhouse buildings were erected in 1901, and the island was enlarged by landfill to make room for a hospital complex.
 In March of 1902, the Main Hospital Building opened.
-The hospital had the space and equipment to care for 125 patients but it was still not enough–the hospital was overwhelmed with patients diagnosed with trachoma, favus, and other contagious illnesses that warranted exclusion.
-Over the next seven years, additional buildings were added to the hospital complex including the Hospital Addition/Administration Building, the New Hospital Extension, and the Psychopathic Ward.
-The island was also enlarged once more using landfill, which allowed for the construction of a Contagious Disease Hospital and Isolation Wards, as well as additional support buildings.
+The hospital had space and equipment to care for 125 patients.
+However, it was still not enough–the hospital was overwhelmed with patients diagnosed with trachoma, favus, and other contagious illnesses that warranted exclusion.
+Over the next seven years, additional buildings were added to the hospital complex, including the Hospital Addition/Administration Building, the New Hospital Extension, and the Psychopathic Ward.
+The island was also enlarged once more using landfill, which allowed for the construction of a Contagious Disease Hospital and Isolation Ward ands additional support buildings.

 On a typical day at the Ellis Island Immigration Station, immigrants came face to face with inspectors, interpreters, nurses, doctors, social workers, and many others.
-As a large federal facility employing approximately 500 employees at a time, Ellis Island was a well-organized workforce.
+As a large federal facility employing approximately 500 employees, Ellis Island was a well-organized workforce.

 The complex work of processing thousands of immigrants a year required a full complement of staff.
 Some names are known; others remain anonymous, but all of them contributed to the primary function of the Immigration Station on Ellis Island — to make sure that newcomers to the United States were legally and medically fit to enter the country.

 The First Quota Act was replaced with the even more restrictive Immigration Act of 1924.
 This act further limited admissions of each nationality to the United States to 2% of that nationality’s representation in the 1890 census.
-The act sought not only to limit admissions to the United States but also to curtail immigration of southern and eastern Europeans, who by the 1900s comprised over 50% of the immigrant flow.
-Additionally, the Immigration Act of 1924 allowed prospective immigrants to undergo inspection before they left their homeland, making the trip to Ellis Island unnecessary.
+The act sought to limit admissions to the United States and curtail immigration of southern and eastern Europeans, who by the 1900s comprised over 50% of the immigrant flow.
+Additionally, the Immigration Act of 1924 allowed prospective immigrants to undergo inspection before leaving their homeland, making the trip to Ellis Island unnecessary.